oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 {% img blog/spring-boot-with-modules/org-url.png alt:"Org Url" width:"800" %}{: .center-image }

-Now if you navigate to `localhost:8080/bird` you'll get a login page appearing.
+Now if you restart the app and navigate to `localhost:8080/bird` you'll get a login page appearing.

 ## Using Java modules